Suro Ismailov

-Suro Ismailov (born 17 February 1991, Krasnodar) is a boxer of Armenian descent residing in Norrköping, Sweden.
+Suro Ismailov (born 17 February 1991, Krasnodar) is a boxer based in Norrköping, Sweden.
 He made his debut in 2007.

 Representing NBK Akilles, he was the 2008 Swedish junior champion in 57 kg.
 At the age of 17, he won silver at the senior Swedish championships in 2008, and has competed in the Swedish national team in both junior and senior classes.
 Ismailov won silver in the 64 kg class at the Nordic Championships in 2009 after losing the final to Aleksander Jakobsen.

 In 2014, Ismailov boxed Abdu Tebazalwa in the first professional boxing Swedish championship match in 64 years.
 Ismailov won the title at the event in Malmö.